Depot Deal Days event is on now. Don't wait! Shop Event

 Efficiency rating

-The most efficient AC units carry a higher up-front cost, but they can save money over time by consuming less energy.
+Upgrading to an efficient new air conditioner can allow you to cool your home while using less energy.
 SEER (Seasonal Energy Efficiency Ratio) ratings of 13-14 are standard, while 16 and higher are considered high efficiency.

 Brand name

-The Home Depot carries a variety of top air conditioner brands, including Trane®, Ameristar®, GE® and Comfortmaker®, to match your needs and budget.
+The Home Depot carries a variety of top air conditioner brands, including Trane®, RunTru®, GE® and Comfortmaker®, to match your needs and budget.

 Amount of work required